-In the Integrated Arts Academy at H.O Wheeler, fourth graders learned about geometry though the art of Russian painter Wassily Kandinsky.
+In the Integrated Arts Academy at H.O Wheeler, fourth graders learned about geometry through the art of Russian painter Wassily Kandinsky.
 Students discussed the painter and then created their own similar artwork.
 Your class can easily make geometric art with colored pencils, rulers and protractors.
-Once the activity is completed, students should be able to identify the shapes they used and their angles.
+Once the activity is completed, students should be able to name the shapes they created and identify their angles.

 Just about any aspect of biology can integrate art when you turn it into a fun model-making activity.
-Meghan Everette teaches her wee ones about insects, metamorphosis and habitats by reading age-appropriate books with them and then creating models out of clay.
-Students must build the correct parts of the bug, but can use brightly colored clay to add to the fun.
+Educators can teach their wee ones about insects, metamorphosis and habitats by reading age-appropriate books with them and then make their very own bug creations.
+Students can present their bugs, using their imaginations to discuss the different body parts and colors.
+Students can base their creations off of their knowledge of real insects.
 If students have outside time, they can take old shoe boxes and collect natural elements for their habitat.

-Meghan Everette offers another very cool arts-focused science activity meant for older students learning about gravity, force, motion and pendulums.
+A engaging arts-focused science activity, meant for older students, focuses on gravity, force, motion and pendulums.
 The lesson also integrates information about Jackson Pollock, viscosity and symmetry.
 Simply cut off the top of a water bottle and replace the cap with a glue top.
 Hang the bottle from a tripod and fill it with paint.
 Set a sheet of paper underneath your tripod and swing the pendulum.
 The resulting art will be painted with Pollock-esque dots.

 High art history